Analysis | 7 key facts about Biden’s big lead over Trump

 Each poll shows a double-digit shift in the margins from the 2016 election toward the Democrats.
-And each of them suggests Biden’s advantage is wholly intact and might well have grown in recent days since the first debate of the 2020 general election and Trump’s coronavirus diagnosis.
+And each of them suggests Biden’s advantage is wholly intact and might have grown in recent days since the first debate of the 2020 general election and Trump’s coronavirus diagnosis.

 And yet, for very understandable reasons, Democrats are taking nothing for granted.
 The lessons of 2016 and the unpredictability of the first covid-19 election have left them virtually incapable of believing the race is won until it’s actually won.